All Episodes

 Now I know why you identified your location as somewhere.

-Yes, because I will tell you, I live a life of politically correct how I have to watch everything I say.
+Yes, because I will tell you, I live a life of politically correct health.

-I have to not um disclose my true feelings about some of the things that we work on that is nothing but a boondoggle and squandering of the taxpayers' money.
+I have to not disclose my true feelings about some of the things that we work on that is nothing but a boondoggle and squandering of the taxpayers' money.

 I have to watch things go on every day that I think most taxpayers would not be proud of.

-And I also work with a lot of dedicated caring people who try to do a good job, and we do a lot of good work in the Department of Transportation.
+And I also work with a lot of dedicated, caring people who try to do a good job.

 Anybody that's driven on the roads and bridges lately knows we do a lot of good work.

-But mixed in with that, well, except in uh Minneapolis.
+But mixed in with that.

-Honest, hardworking people should not be having to deal with.
+Nixed in with that is a lot of stuff honest, hardworking people should not be having to deal with.

-I sent them all emails this morning begging them to please I told them I had been furloughed, and I said, please contact the Republican leadership and your representatives and urge them to support Jim Bunning and don't leave him standing out there by himself.
+I sent them all emails this morning begging them to please, I told them I had been furloughed, and I said, please contact the Republican leadership and your representatives and urge them to support Jim Bunning and don't leave him standing out there by himself.

 Well, he is for now.

-Uh very gutsy, very gutsy on your part.
+Very gutsy, very gutsy on your part.

-I well just want to correct one thing.
+I just want to correct one thing.

-I I appreciate that.
+I appreciate that.

-Um this this is instructive in itself.
+This is instructive in itself.

-Bunning is not, now this makes like a technical point.
+At any rate, Bunning is not, now this makes like a technical point.

-He's not voting to furlough you, and he's not voting against unemployment benefits.
+He's not voting against unemployment benefits.

 We can't sustain it.